compsecio/ctfbook/src/bufferoverflow/bufferoverflow.md

 There's a way to exploit this program and get the flag without knowing the passcode at all.
 Work with a teammate to brainstorm how you might do so.

+In an x86 compatible VM (or emnulator), attempt to run the program and try your solution.